IMI Kolkata: Academic programmes

 IMI Kolkata offers a two-year full-time Post Graduate Diploma in Management (PGDM).
 The criteria for selection to the academic program is based on the Common Admission Test (CAT), the Xavier Aptitude Test (XAT) score of the candidates applying to the course.
 In June 2017, IMI Kolkata introduced its doctoral level programme for the first time called Fellow Programme in Management (FPM) to encourage scholars and support their efforts to become researchers and academicians in various fields of Management.
-For Session, 2021, the college has also decided to accept candidates with Management Aptitude Test (MAT) scores, keeping the COVID-19 situation in mind.
+For Session 2021, the college has also decided to accept candidates with Management Aptitude Test (MAT) scores, due to the COVID-19 situation.

 In-house publication

-IMI Konnect is a bi-monthly open access scholarly management publication of IMI Kolkata that started its journey in December 2012.
-It caters to academicians and practitioners in corporate and government organizations and departments.
-It publishes original research articles by scholars in the field of management and firsthand perspectives from business thinkers and practitioners on contemporary issues.
-Interviews with eminent personalities in the field of business are also published.
-It provides an opportunity to scholars across the world to debate and discuss their opinions over this intellectual platform.It caters to academicians and practitioners in corporate and government organizations and departments.
+IMI Konnect is a bi-monthly open access scholarly management publication of IMI Kolkata.